jenna-jordan/git-novice-speedrun/episodes/7_pull-request.md

 Deleted branch bashdev (was 2n779ds).
 ```

-Finally, we can also delete the pythondev branch on GitHub.
-Click on "Branches", and to delete the `pythondev` branch click the trashcan icon to the right of the branch name.
+Finally, we can also delete the pythondev branch **on GitHub.
+Click on "Branches"**, and to delete the `pythondev` branch **click the trashcan icon** to the right of the branch name.

 :::::::::::::::::::::::::::::::::::::::: keypoints